Quadrille (card game)

-Quadrille is a card game that was highly popular in the 17th and 18th centuries at the French court and among the British nobility, especially women.
+Quadrille is a card game that was highly popular in the 18th century at the French court and among the British nobility, especially women.
 A variant of the three-player, Spanish card game Ombre, it is played by four players, both in varying alliances and solo games, using a pack of 40 cards (the 8's, 9's and 10's being removed).
-By the mid-19th century, Quadrille had fallen out of fashion, superseded by Whist and Boston.